Peter-Juhasz/AzureArchiver/readme.md

-# Archive photos to Azure Storage
+ï»¿# Archive photos to Azure Storage

-Archive your photos and videos to [Azure Archive Storage](https://azure.microsoft.com/en-us/services/storage/archive/) with the lowest cost of €0.00084/GB/mo or €0.8/TB/mo.
+Archive your photos and videos to [Azure Archive Storage](https://azure.microsoft.com/en-us/services/storage/archive/) with the lowest cost of â‚¬0.00084/GB/mo or â‚¬0.8/TB/mo.
 See detailed [pricing](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/).

 This app uploads and optionally encrypts your files like `IMG_20190727_123456.jpg` or `DSC_5438.NEF`, groups them by date into directories like `2019`/`07`/`27` and sets their tiers to Archive to save cost.